Annual Verification of a Cyber Charter Student’s School District of Residence

 When a Residency Dispute Arises

-If a school district determines that a student is not a resident of the school district, the district must, within 10 days of receipt of the Cyber Charter School Enrollment and Residency Verification Form (PDF), log into the Integrated Monitoring System (IMS) to add a new dispute in the Cyber Charter Residency Dispute application.
+If a school district does not agree that a student is a resident of the school district or determines at any time that a student is not a resident of the district, log into the Integrated Monitoring System (IMS) to add a new dispute in the Cyber Charter Residency Dispute application.
 A separate dispute must be filed for each individual student whose residency is being disputed.

 When a school district files a residency dispute, the Chief School Administrator of the cyber charter school in which the student is enrolled, and any additional contacts added to the IMS application, will be notified via email and it will appear in the IMS system.
 Upon receipt of the notification, the cyber charter school shall, within 10 days, review and respond.
 This includes indicating whether you agree or disagree with the dispute and, if you disagree, uploading supporting evidence.